sininen-blue/2526-first-sem/fundamentals-of-programming-1/7_plus/day_8.md

 - maybe `classes` later, depending on how far we can get

 ---
+layout: center
+---

 # Functions

 - reusable pieces of code
 - capture steps of a computation so that we can use with any input
-- a function is just regular *code written in a special reusable*
+- a function is just regular *code written in a special way* that makes them reusable

 ---

 ## Functions

 - defining a function tells python some code now exists in memory
-- functions are only useful when they are *run* or *called* or *invoked* (same thing)
+- functions are only useful when they are `run` or `called` or `invoked` (same thing)
-- you write a function once but you can then use it many times
+- you can write a function once but you can then use it many times

+Think of a file in your computer
+- you create/download it once
-- it's like code inside a file, it only runs when you hit the run button
+- it only runs if you open the file itself
+- and you can run it many times

 ---

 ## Function characteristics

-- a name
+1. a name
-- inputs which can be 0 or more, usually called *parameters* or *arguments*
+2. 0 or more inputs, usually called *parameters* or *arguments*
-- a *docstring* (optional but recommended)
+3. a *docstring* (optional but recommended)
-    - a commend that's started and ended by `"""` (triple double quotes) that provide the specifications for the function
+    - a comment that's started and ended by `"""` (triple double quotes) that provide the specifications for the function
-- a body (code to be executed)
+4. a body (code to be executed)
-- a return (optional)
+5. a return (optional)
+    - the shape of the what the function will evaluate to

 ---